richardxu100/react-node-bplate/README.md

 # React Node Boilerplate
-A react, node, material-ui, boilerplate ready to be deployed to heroku!
+A react, node, reactstrap, boilerplate ready to be deployed to heroku!